orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

-##### Fidelity
-Fidelity becomes a story of trust [ref].
-If I assume its consistency, so I don't need to spend resources to check whether that's actually the case.
-Will something fail?
-That question is what fidelity means.
-Fidelity checking is a safety mechanism.

-- [ ] Retry: Keep pulsing certain rays "does it continue" - is it still consistent?

 ##### Self-imposed limitations
 - [ ] Limitation as things we seem to not be able to change.
 - [ ] What if I could only solve this "without this other thing". ; Simulating different, ..., fewer resources.